Profit trumping professionalism! All too often the case in Australian pharmaciesMay 17, 2018

-On the third of May, Health Minister Greg Hunt spoke at a conference organised by the Pharmacy Guild of Australia.
+On May 3, Health Minister Greg Hunt spoke at a conference organised by the Pharmacy Guild of Australia.
 This is the pharmacy owners association (all pharmacists) which in 2011, notoriously, entered into a deal with the vitamin and supplement provider, Blackmores, to have 5000 pharmacies try and sell a Blackmores’ product to clients picking up prescription medicines.
 Once revealed the subsequent opprobrium, of course, resulted in the deal being cancelled.

 Australian government regulations mandate that retail pharmacies can only be owned by registered pharmacists and their “Guild” is politically powerful.
 On the occasion in question, Minister Hunt was able to confirm for the Guild that their petition to be able to continue to sell homoeopathic products had been successful.
 This despite a government-commissioned review by our peak Medical Science organisation, the National Health and Medical Research Council,(NH&MRC) reporting that such products had no medicinal value and the government’s commissioned report on pharmacy regulation and remuneration (The “King report”) urging that pharmacies no longer sell homeopathic “medicines”.